Boom – to flourish vigorously

 Bust – a worthless thing

 Daily fantasy sports is a hyper-nuanced game.
 Theory can inform personal ownership stakes, or desirable plays can be identified and then analyzed for fit.
 I prefer the latter method.
 Which players do I want to be heavier on than the field, and which players do I want to be light on, or avoid entirely?
-The boom/bust report will feature players that fit the following descriptions: a boom is a player priced at $6000 or above who I’m projecting to return at least 3x DraftKings salary value, or a player priced at $5900 or less with favorable conditions to hit 4x salary value.
+The boom/bust report will feature players that fit the following descriptions: a boom is a high-priced stud with favorable conditions to hit a minimum of 3x DraftKings salary value, or a lower priced player with favorable conditions to hit 4x salary value.
 A bust is any player with unfavorable conditions to hit 3x value, regardless of salary.

 (Prices and advice based on DraftKings salaries)